 For young people interested in pursuing a career in agriculture or marine sciences, what is your advice?

 I have a degree in Environmental Science with a minor in Public Relations from Marist College and Masters in Environmental Management from SUNY Stony Brook.
-In addition to planning and overseeing fundraising and outreach events, I also work on projects that involve fieldwork.
+In addition to planning, overseeing fundraising and outreach events, I also work on projects that involve fieldwork.
 This sometimes requires me to be out on a boat, diving in the water or hiking through a marsh-it’s a pretty diverse job sometimes.

 Why are shellfish so important for our environment?

 Historically, the shellfish industry has been a big part of our maritime heritage and marine economy.
 But water quality issues led to the decline of various shellfish species, making it more difficult to make a living on the water in recent decades.
 This is where resource enhancement and aquaculture come in.
 We need to build back our natural stocks, and in the meantime, aquaculture has become a viable alternative for those seeking to work on the water.
 The newly diminished scallop harvest is a prime example of what happens when we stop paying attention to our waters.